TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

     The modules are organized into subfolders.
     :::info Creating a new module
     To generate a new module run the following command (replace `<name>` with the actual module name).
-    The NestJS CLI will create all neccessary files and adds the module to the `app.module.js` file.
+    The NestJS CLI will create all necessary files and adds the module to the `app.module.js` file.
     ```cmd
     nest g module module/<name>
     ```